bmc/markwrap/index.md

 ### Parsing raw HTML

-To get a passthrough parser for HTML or XHTML, call `MarkWrap.parserFor()`
+To get a passthrough parser for HTML or XHTML, call `MarkWrap.converterFor()`
 with:

 * the `MarkupType.HTML` or `Markup.XHTML` constants